 The basic science requirements for admission to schools of medicine and dentistry are two semesters with laboratory of general chemistry, organic chemistry, physics, and introductory biology.
-Throughout the United States there are several medical and dental schools whose admissions requirements include the completion of additional science and/or math courses whereas some schools "strongly recommend" that applicants complete specific advanced science courses prior to matriculation.
+Throughout the United States there are several medical and dental schools whose admissions requirements include the completion of additional science and/or math courses, whereas some schools "strongly recommend" that applicants complete specific advanced science courses prior to matriculation.

 For admission to veterinary school, applicants generally must take several science courses in addition to the aforementioned basic science courses.
-Summaries of the advanced science requirements for admission to medical, dental, and veterinary school are included in the files below.
+Summaries of the advanced science requirements for admission to medical, dental, and veterinary school are included in the sections below.
 Review the course information and discuss your academic planning with the prehealth advisor

 The Medical School Admissions Requirements (MSAR), published annually online by the AAMC, includes information course prerequisites.
-You can purchase access to the MSAR through the AAMC web site.
+You can purchase access to the MSAR through the AAMC website.

 Note that many medical schools also have specific requirements for course work in social sciences, behavioral sciences, and/or humanities.
-Please review individual medical school admissions office web sites for more information.
+Please review individual medical school admissions office websites for more information.

-Course requirements for individual osteopathic medical schools are listed in the 2015 Osteopathic Medical College Information Booklet.
+Course requirements for individual osteopathic medical schools are listed in the 2017 Osteopathic Medical College Information Booklet.

 You can purchase or download a pdf the entire book from the website of the American Association of Colleges of Osteopathic Medicine (AACOM) http://www.aacom.org/news-and-events/publications/cib.